zhetai/motia/README.md

 ### 4. Explore the Workbench

-From the Workbench, navigate to:
+The Workbench is your command center for developing and monitoring your Motia application.

+- **🌊 Flows**: Visually inspect, design, and understand the connections between your steps.
+- **🔌 Endpoints**: Test your API endpoints directly from the UI, with full support for streaming responses.
+- **👁️ Traces**: Dive into detailed, end-to-end traces of your workflows.
+See exactly how data flows, where time is spent, and what errors occurred.
-- **📊 Logs**: Structured logs for each step execution with inputs, outputs, and errors
+- **📊 Logs**: View structured, correlated logs for every step execution.
-- **🏪 States**: View internal state and data passed between steps using traceID
+- **🏪 States**: Inspect the internal state and data passed between steps for any given workflow execution.
-- **🔌 Endpoints**: Test all your API endpoints directly from the UI
-- **🌊 Flows**: Visually inspect how your steps connect and what each step does

 ---